netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

-This document provides informational guidance for using the Multipath Extension for QUIC {{QUIC-MP}} with the SCION path aware network (PAN) technology.
+This document provides informational guidance for using the Multipath Extension for QUIC {{QUIC-MP}} with the SCION networking technology ({{SCION-CP}}, {{SCION-DP}}).

-The SCION PAN is an inter-domain routing protocol that supports multiple paths between endpoints.
+SCION is an inter-domain routing protocol that supports path-aware multi-path networking.

-These paths and associated information provide opportunities as well as challenges for implementations.
+The multiple path and their associated path information offered by SCION provide opportunities as well as challenges for combining QUIC-MP with SCION.

-This document explores various aspects of the implementation of network algorithms, security considerations, and potential applications.
+This document explores various aspects of this combination, such as algorithms for congestion control, RTT estimation, or general application scenarios.
-In addition, it provides techniques and guidance to leverage path-aware networking with QUIC-MP.
+In addition it provides techniques and guidance to maintain security and to leverage path-aware multi-path networking with QUIC-MP.

 --- middle